asbjornenge/taskbox/README.md

 # TaskBox

-TaskBox is an email client.
-TaskBox is inspired by [Mailbox](http://www.mailboxapp.com/).
+TaskBox is an email client inspired by [Mailbox](http://www.mailboxapp.com/).

 ## Story